Learn to Paint Hydrangeas in acrylics. Step by step painting tutorial for easy pink hydrangeas.

 Painting Hydrangea Petals

-Paint a simple five petal flower.
-In this case I used a #6 filbert brush but you can use what size fits your design.
+Paint a simple five-petal flower.
+In this case, I used a #6 filbert brush but you can use whatever size fits your design.
 I prefer larger petals so I would go with a larger brush for this.

-A five petal flower is simple.
+A five-petal flower is simple.
 Imagine a stick figure man.
-First stroke is the head.
+The first stroke is the head.
 Then two arms on each side of the head.

-Next paint in the legs.
+Next paint the legs.
 And you have a 5 petal flower.

-Starting with the darker color I paint in some hydrangea petals along the bottom and some on outside edges.
+Starting with the darker color I paint some hydrangea petals along the bottom and some on the outside edges.

-Once satisfied with the amount of dark hydrangea flowers or petals start working in the lighter ones.
+Once satisfied with the number of dark hydrangea flowers or petals start working on the lighter ones.

 Paint Pink Hydrangea Centers